aagontuk/cheatsheets/AVR_assembly_programming.md

 							; to by Z.
 							; then increment Z to point to next location
 ```
 `LPM` instruction loads 1 byte from flash memory pointed to by Z. But each location in flash memory is 2 byte sized.
-So we have mention if we want to read the lower byte or higher byte.
+So we have to mention if we want to read the lower byte or higher byte.
 The least significant bit(LSB) of Z indicates whether higher or lower byte should be read.
 If LSB = 0, lower byte of the location pointed to by Z will be read, else higher byte will be read.
-So LSB of Z is used for indication & rest bits are used for addressing.
+So LSB of Z is used for indication & rest of the bits are used for addressing.

 For example if we want to read lower byte from location $0000, we have to load ZH with 0x00 & ZL with 0x00 (0b00000000).
 As LSB of ZL is zero lower byte will be read. if we want to read higher byte we have to load ZL with 0x01 (0b00000001).
 As LSB is 1 higher byte will be read.
 Similarly to read lower byte from $0001 we have to load ZH with 0x00 & ZL with 0x02 which is 00000010 in binary.
 LSB is indicating lower byte & rest of the bits are indicating address $00001.
 To read higher byte we have to load ZL with 0x03 which is 00000011 in binary.
 LSB is indicating higher byte & rest bits indicating location $0001.